FDR0903/jmp-talk/slides.md

 # Other reasons

 * Help underbanked populations

 * Competition for intermediaries to drive costs down
 * Incentives for technological innovations
-* Research is multi-disciplinary: mathematics, finance, economics, computer science, Law, ...
+* Research is multi-disciplinary: mathematics, finance, economics, computer science, law, ...

 ---
-layout:fact
+layout: center
 ---

 <p style="text-align: center;"><h2>
 It is <b>key</b> to study these new markets to influence policy and practice at early stages <a name="defi1"></a></h2>
 </p>

 ---
-layout: section
+layout: center
 ---

 <p style="text-align: center;"><h1>
 Automated Market Makers <br /><br />
 AMMs<a name="AMMs"></a></h1>
 </p>

 ---